patrickfav/bcrypt/README.md

 I'll quote secuirty expert [Thomas Porin](http://www.bolet.org/~pornin/) on this (an excerpt [from this post](https://security.stackexchange.com/a/6415/60108)):

 **tl;dr bcrypt is better than PBKDF2 because PBKDF2 can be better accelerated with GPUs.
-As such, PBKDF2 is easier to brute force offline with consumer hardware. srcypt tried to address bcrypt's shortcommings, but didn't succeed all the way.**
+As such, PBKDF2 is easier to brute force offline with consumer hardware. [srcypt tried to address bcrypt's shortcommings, but didn't succeed all the way.](https://security.stackexchange.com/a/26253/60108) [Argon2 is too new to tell.](https://security.stackexchange.com/a/119784/60108)**

 > Bcrypt has the best kind of repute that can be achieved for a cryptographic algorithm: it has been around for quite some time, used quite widely, "attracted attention", and yet remains unbroken to date.
 >